 (20) The UNE Representative should ensure that the plan for managing the Conflict of Interest is documented (for example a letter or exchange of emails) and recorded with the Conflicts of Interest register.

 (21) All UNE Representatives must comply with this policy.
 A failure to comply with this policy may amount to misconduct/serious misconduct and/or unsatisfactory performance.

-(22) The Chief Legal and Governance Officer (CLGO) is authorised to make procedures to operationalise and administer this policy.
+(22) The Director Governance and University Secretary (DGUS) is authorised to make procedures to operationalise and administer this policy.